chitrak-cs/Mandelbrot-Set/README.md

-A graphics program in C
+A graphics program in C using SDL2 library.